WORKSHOP: Working with Corrugated Cardboard, June 16-22, 2019

 Take a fresh look at an everyday material, and then apply your new perspective to three-dimensional design.
 Corrugated cardboard has inherent character and beauty.
 A useful versatility and undulating patterns beckon investigation of the infinite ways this undervalued material can be used.
-In this workshop we explore the potential of new and recycled cardboard as a material for creating two- and three-dimensional, functional and nonfunctional objects.
+In this workshop we will explore the potential of new and recycled cardboard as a material for creating two and three-dimensional, functional, and nonfunctional objects.

-We work with cardboard, wood, plaster, cement, paint, fire, water, weight, glue, screws, twist ties, pins and other materials.
-We explore turning, cutting, laminating and shaping cardboard.
+We also work with plaster, cement, paint, fire, water, weight, glue, screws, twist ties, pins, and other materials.
+We will explore cutting, laminating, and shaping cardboard.

-We enjoy lectures, technical demonstrations, slide presentations, plenty of hands-on time and lots of fun.
+We will have lectures, technical demonstrations, slide presentations, plenty of hands-on time, and lots of fun!

 SLIDESHOW, Cardboard Becomes Electric

 Slideshow from my 2015 spring Residency at SUNY Purchase College.
 Special thanks to Jon Binzen for putting it together.